armada-ths/old.armada.nu/content/webtv.md

 ---
 ## Armada Talks 2017

 Armada Talks is an event held during the fair and consists of inspirational talks by successful speakers within various fields.
-A talk is around 30 minutes long followed by audience questions.
-Topics include technology, entrepreneurship, business and equality.
+A talk is around 30 minutes long followed by audience questions and topics include technology, entrepreneurship, business and equality.
 Armada Talks is held at **Sydöstra Galleriet** **in** **KTH library between 10-16** **both fair days** and everyone is most welcome to experience the talks live!
 There is about 100 seats available on the spot, but don't worry if you can't be there physically or don't get a seat - all the talks will be live streamed and available on this page.
 The talks will also be possible to watch a short period after the fair.

 ## Schedule